New Ramsey Multiplicity Bounds and Search Heuristics: Constructive upper bounds

-\paragraph{Tabu Search} An even simpler search heuristic than SA was suggested by Glover~\cite{Glover_1986, Glover_1989, Glover_1990} in the form of Tabu search.
-Like SA it can be seen as a modified local search that tries to avoid getting stuck in local optima and cycles.
-We again start with a randomly initialized state $\bs_0$ and require a notion of neighborhood $\mN: \{0,1\}^N \to \mP(\{0,1\}^N)$.
-We execute $I$ iterations where in each each iteration $1 \leq i \leq I$ we pick the neighboring state $\bs \in \mN(\bs_{i-1})$ that has the lowest associated cost and has not recently been visited, regardless of whether it improves upon $c(\bs_{i-1})$.
-To make this more precise, if we let $\ell \in \NN$ denote a fixed history length, we choose
+\paragraph{Tabu Search.} Tabu Search, an even simpler search heuristic than SA, was suggested by Glover~\cite{Glover_1986, Glover_1989, Glover_1990}.
+Like SA, it can be viewed as a modified local search aimed at avoiding local optima and cycles.
+We start with a randomly initialized state $\bs_0$ and require a notion of neighborhood $\mN: \{0,1\}^N \to \mP(\{0,1\}^N)$.
+We execute $I$ iterations, where in each iteration $1 \leq i \leq I$, we pick the neighboring state $\bs \in \mN(\bs_{i-1})$ with the lowest associated cost and that has not been visited recently, regardless of whether it improves upon $c(\bs_{i-1})$. \cref{alg:tabu_search} contains the pseudo-code for Tabu Search.